apalrd/tayga/docs/nat64/README.md

 This example configures Tayga to perform stateful NAT64.
 These commands assume a recent Linux system (using `iproute2` and `nftables`), but not a specific distribution.

 ## NAT64 Architecture
 The Stateful NAT64 architecture (described in RFC xxxx) permits multiple IPv6-only clients to access IPv4-only servers, via a stateful NAPT (Network Address and Port Translator) function.
 Multiple clients will be mapped to the same pubilc IPv4 address(s) using port translation, as is common with NAT44.
-NAT64 may be used in several deployment scenarions, including IPv6-only using DNS64, and as the provider-side function in a 464XLAT architecture.
+NAT64 may be used in several deployment scenarions, including IPv6-only, using DNS64, and 464XLAT.

-Two different implementations are shown here, both rely on the Linux kernel to perform NAPT, as Tayga is a stateless translator.
+Two different implementations are shown here, both rely on the Linux kernel to perform NA(P)T, as Tayga is a stateless translator.

-## Data Path

-In this example, two interfaces are used:
+In these examples, two interfaces are used:
 * `eth0` represents the WAN-side interface, where the public IPv4(s) are routed
 * `eth1` represents the LAN-side interface, which receives traffic for the translation prefix
 * `nat64` is the name of the tunnel interface created by Tayga